The advantages of podcasts? Let’s take a closer look at podcasts, including what they are, how they work and how they can be used as a marketing tool.

-So, rather than constantly getting a “produced” show, what you’re hearing is generally an attempt to do something unique.
+So, as opposed to constantly getting a “produced” show, what you’re hearing is generally an attempt to do something unique.
 A few people assume that it is no longer relevant.

 However, any brand or individual can all of sudden produce compelling content about the industry they serve and submit this for the world to hear.

 At a time when most social media platforms emphasise brevity, podcasting might appear intimidating.
-You might fear that your new channel doesn’t submit new episodes frequently enough.
-Or worry that one episode is wildly unique from the tone or format of another.
+You might fear that your new channel doesn’t submit new episodes frequently enough, or that one episode is wildly unique from the tone or format of another.

-However those organisations fearless enough to wade into the podcasting waters have already discovered one of the medium’s invaluable lessons: podcasting is more flexible than you might think.
+However those organisations which are fearless enough to wade into the podcasting waters have already discovered one of the medium’s invaluable lessons: podcasting is more flexible than you might think.